SkillsUnion/tamkeen-cloud/security/user-permission-access.md

 #### **IAM Users**

-An IAM user represents an individual or application that interacts with AWS resources.
-Each IAM user is unique, with no permissions granted by default.
-To perform tasks, permissions must be explicitly assigned to users through IAM policies.
+An IAM user represents an individual or application interacting with AWS resources.
+By default, IAM users have no permissions, so they need specific permissions assigned through IAM policies to perform tasks.

-Best practice: Create individual IAM users for each person requiring access to AWS, even if they need the same permissions.
+Best practice: Create individual IAM users for each person requiring access to AWS, even if they have the same permissions.
 This ensures security by maintaining unique credentials for each user.

 ---

 #### **IAM Policies**

 IAM policies are documents that define what actions are allowed or denied on AWS resources.
-Policies enable you to grant specific permissions to users, groups, or roles.
+Policies enable the customization of access for users, groups, or roles.

-Best practice: Follow the principle of **least privilege**, granting only the necessary permissions for users to complete their tasks.
+Best practice: Apply the **least privilege** principle, ensuring users only have the permissions necessary to complete their tasks.

 ![alt text](image-2.png)